-Application is a simple process that can lead to a quick decision by the Academic Dean.

-- Application for Admission

-Complete the Application Form ar

-- Complete the Application Form and send it with the \$50 Application Fee to the Graduate Admissions Office.

-- 2. Statement of Goals

-- Complete a Statement of Goals which details your goals/plans for the degree program and your career in ministry.

-- 3. Official Transcripts
+Application is a simple process.
+Expeditious submission of the following forms or documentation to the Admissions Office should result in prompt acceptance to the Master of Arts program.

-Send a Request for Official Transcript to each college or university previously attended.
-Unofficial transcripts will not be accepted.
-Transcripts must be sent from the college or university to:
+- Application for Admission.
+Complete and submit the Application Form (online) and with a \$50 Application Fee. - Statement of Goals.
+Write a Statement of Goals which lists your goals/plans and explains how the degree will help you fulfill them. - Official Transcripts.
+Send a Request for Official Transcripts to each college or university you have previously attended.
+(Unofficial transcripts will not be accepted.)
+Sealed transcripts must be sent by the college/university to:

-Admissions Randall University PO BOX 7208 Moore, OK 73153
+Admissions Randall University 3701 S. I-35 Service Road Moore, OK 73160

-4. References

-Give Validation of Church Relationship to your pastor to complete and return to you in a signed, sealed envelope.
-Send it with your application.

-Give the Reference Form to an adult to complete

-and return to you in a signed, sealed envelope.
-Send it with your application.

-- 5. Biblical Foundations Statement

-- Read and sign the Biblical Foundations Statement.
-Send it along with your application.

-- 6. Financial Aid

-If needed, apply for Financial Assistance or scholarships by filling out the Scholarship Application Form and a FAFSA.
-Call to schedule an appointment with the Financial Aid Officer.
+- 4. References. - Request your pastor to complete a Validation of Church Relationship Form and return to you in a signed, sealed envelope.
+Submit the form with your application. - Request an adult who knows you well to complete a Reference Form in a signed, sealed envelope.
+Submit the form with your application. - 5.
+Biblical Foundations Statement.
+Read and sign the Biblical Foundations Statement.
+Submit the form with your application. - Financial Aid.
+If needed, apply for Financial Assistance or scholarships by filling out the Scholarship Application Form and the FAFSA.
+After the forms are completed, schedule an appointment with the Financial Aid Officer.